 |SK(1)||13 weeks||4 weeks||18 weeks||37 weeks||Parental leave is only 34 weeks, if maternity/adoption leave has been taken|

 |PE||20 weeks||4 weeks||17 weeks||35 weeks||52 weeks|

 (1) On May 30, 2018, the Sask.
 Assembly tabled Bill 610 proposing extending leave: i. from 34 to 60 weeks if the employee has taken a maternity or adoption leave; and ii. from 37 to 62 weeks if the employee hasn’t taken maternity or adoption leave

 (2) Proposed Yukon legislation would extend parental leave to 62 weeks that must be continuous with maternity leave

 Alan McEwen is a Vancouver Island-based HRIS/Payroll consultant and freelance writer with over 25 years’ experience in all aspects of payroll.
-He can be reached at firstname.lastname@example.org or (250) 228-5280.
-If you like these articles, please sign up to my email list to be notified of future postings.
+He can be reached at email@example.com or (250) 228-5280.